Celtic leaf-crown: Description and history

 Leaf-crowns adorn the heads of anthropomorphic figures, almost always male (Note: One possible exception to this is the leaf-crowned figure on the Waldalgesheim chariot, which has been conjecturally identified as female.) and often bearded.
 (Note: Exceptions to this rule are clustered around the Rhineland area.
 One notable such exception is a reversible figure made out of gold foil, uncovered in Bad Dürkheim.
 Oriented one way up it depicts a clean-shaven face adorned with a leaf-crown; oriented the other way, an old, bearded man.)
 The leaf-crown is a ubiquitous motif in early La Tène art, surviving on precious metalwork and on stone monuments.
 Leaf-crowns have been found as far east as Hořovičky in Bohemia.
 Celtic fibulae are often decorated with leaf-crowned faces.
 Such metalwork has been found in the burials of elite men and women, such as that of the Reinheim 'princess'.
 Some have suggested, on the basis of fragmentary archaeological evidence, that actual leaf-crowns of leather were made by the Celts (discussed below).
 Sometimes the leaf-crown is depicted in concert with other motifs, such as gold torcs or lotus flower designs, but the leaf-crown was apparently symbolically potent enough that it was often allowed to stand on its own.

 Artefacts bearing leaf-crowns are generally dated to the early La Tène period, with the earliest dated leaf-crowns in metalwork.
 Celtic leaf-crowns belong to a period when Central Europe was open to Mediterranean influences, for example from the Etruscans and Greeks.
 There is no doubt that design elements from these cultures were adopted by the Celts and adapted to fit their belief systems.
 For example, the leaf-crown is depicted in concert with the Near Eastern Master of Animals motif on a belt-clasp found at the Weiskirchen barrow and on the Dürrnberg beaked jug.
-Archaeologist Venceslas Kruta has suggested that the leaf-crown arose from a combination of the palmette and lotus flower designs, both broadly Meditteranean motifs.
+Archaeologist Venceslas Kruta has suggested that the leaf-crown arose from a combination of the palmette and lotus flower designs, both broadly Mediterranean motifs.

 Some have detected traces of the leaf-crown in later Celtic art.
 A stater of the Bodiocasses, dating to the 2nd or 1st century BC, has an obverse depicting a human head with horn-like protrusions which T. G. E. Powell has connected with the leaf-crown.
 Megaw has suggested that the handle-like helmet which adorns a head on the 1st-century BC Aylesford bucket perhaps represents a very late leaf-crown.